15 Process Automation Examples

 Employee analytics and retention

 Process automation gives organizations the ability to collect and analyze key employee performance indicators.
 Using this information, organizations can improve employee productivity and job satisfaction.
-Moreover, providing automation solutions like employee help desk support ensures that your employees have the tools that they need to succeed.
+Moreover, providing automation solutions like employee help desk support ensures your employees have the tools they need to succeed.

 Employee leave and vacation requests